 First things first: Chipotle chili peppers are simply smoked jalapeño peppers.

-The jalapenos are allowed to ripen fully until they turn red, then the ripe red jalapeños are smoked and dried.
+When jalapenos are allowed to ripen fully they turn red, then the ripe red jalapeños are smoked and dried.
+These dried, smoked jalapeños are now dried chipotle peppers!

 That being said, every red jalapeño is not the same.
-A smaller variety that is more intensely flavored and fragrant is turned into Morita chiles.
+A smaller variety that is more intensely flavored and fragrant are called Morita chiles and these are the ones that are used to make canned chipotles in adobo sauce.

 - Chipotles can be bought in their dried form (in Latin markets or well-stocked grocery stores with the other dried chiles)